Croatia Travel Guide

 In any case, visiting Croatia could be one of the best things you could ever do for your European travel plans.

-Croatia straddles the (invisible) border between Central & Southeastern Europe.
-And if one thing is certain it’s that Croatia is anything by ordinary.
+Croatia straddles the (invisible) border between Central Europe and Southeastern Europe.
+And if one thing’s sure, it’s that Croatia is anything but ordinary.

 On a trip to Croatia, you’ll enjoy all the finest pleasures of European travel.
 You’ll spend your days island-hopping on the Adriatic Sea.
 You’ll waltz through cities & towns trapped in centuries past.
 You stroll past vineyards & olive groves (and taste their bounty).
 And you’ll do it all without hassle.